 If a culvert or arch is proposed, will it employ a stream simulation, no slope, hydraulic, or other design?

-This restoration project does require a set of two culverts/bridges to allow the daylighted stream passage under two tracks of BNSF railroad.
-The culverts were designed and installed prior to this restoration design process.
-As-builts of the 33ft span bottomless culverts were provided in PRISM with the previous funding application.
-Due to the tidal beach conditions and transition through the railroad and the associated site constraints, the project will use a hydraulic design approach.
-The no-slope method is not appropriate for the site, as the site has a fairly steep gradient at the beach outlet channel.
-The stream simulation method is also not appropriate, as there is no natural channel sections from which a geomorphologic assessment of bankfull conditions could be evaluated.
-A hydraulic design approach will be used to evaluate fish passage, stream erosion and scour conditions through the proposed culverts and daylight channel.
+This project is not currently in design phase.
+However, the project does require a set of two culverts/bridges to allow the daylighted stream passage under two tracks of BNSF railroad.

 Describe the amount and quality of habitat made accessible if the barrier is corrected.

 The Early Feasibility Study (available on PRISM) indicates that improving the connectivity of Edmonds Marsh to Puget Sound “offers a great deal of potential for fish movement” into the marsh, and will improve fish passage attractants, connectivity and accessibility to the remnant 28 acres of barrier marsh habitat.
 Habitat estimates from the study include 3.2 acres of mudflats, 5.9 acres of low salt marsh vegetation, 11.4 acres of freshwater marsh, and 6.1 acres of forested wetland.
-The proposed project anticipates that a portion of the freshwater (cattail) marsh will convert to tidal marsh habitat .
+The proposed project anticipates that a portion of the freshwater (cattail) marsh will convert to tidal marsh habitat resulting from the increased salt water tidal prism to the marsh.
 The proposed project will also add 1 acre of daylighted and beach channel habitat replacing the existing 1,600 foot pipeline.

 Identify if there are additional fish passage barriers downstream or upstream of this project.